bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Faction/STRSM_OCL_Faction-Sway.md

 Who is the **leader** of a Dominion faction and how much **Influence** do all faction types hold over the settlements of the Forge.
 If you choose, other faction types can have this aspect.

 ## Oracle: Faction Leadership
-This oracle can be used to replace the one provided on [[OCL_Faction-Types#Oracle Faction Dominion Leadership|Faction Dominion Leadership Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Faction-Types#Oracle Faction Dominion Leadership|Faction Dominion Leadership Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > For Dominion type Factions generate a leadership structure.
 If you choose, you could add this to other Faction types. ^guidance-STRSM-OCL-OclFactionLeadership